ricebear-org/ricebear-org.github.io/discord.md

 - They must not be a part of [Bot Labs, which is owned by Bluestacks](https://botlabs.gg/).
 - They must have a useful purpose.

+Also, if a bot is in over 100 servers, they must have either implemented Bot Interactions or have a plan to implement them before [the April 2022 deadline, unless they do not need them as deemed by Discord](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Access-Deprecation-for-Verified-Bots).

 Once they are eligible to join, Ring 1 members will decide whether or not to add the requested bot in the future.